etn-ccis/blui-react-native-component-library/docs/IconSwitch.md

 # Icon Switch

-The `<IconSwitch />` is a switch component which renders a icon in switch's handle.
-We can use this component with icon rendered and without.
+The `<IconSwitch />` is a switch component that can optionally renders an icon in the switch's handle.

 <img width="200" alt="icon switch picture" src="./images/iconswitch.png" />